duckduckgo/duckduckgo-documentation/duckduckhack/spice/spice_basic_tutorial.md

 ## Define our Handlebars Template

-At this point, the rendering of the Spice instant answer changes context from JavaScript to Handlebars.js.
+At this point, the rendering of the Spice Instant Answer changes context from JavaScript to Handlebars.js.
 As mentioned, our `Spice.add()` call specifies our template and the **context** for the template, so now `Spice.add()` executes the template function using `data` as the input.
-Let's look at the NPM instant answer's Handlebars template to see how it displays the instant answer result:
+Let's look at the NPM Instant Answer's Handlebars template to see how it displays the Instant Answer result:

 <!-- /summary -->